Stylback/home-server/README.md

 sudo systemctl restart fail2ban
 ```

-You can test your filter by first using the wrong credentials and then match a log with your filter:
+You can test your filter by first using the wrong credentials and then match the log with your filter:

 ```
-fail2ban-regex /srv/calibre/config/calibre-web.log /etc/fail2ban/filter.d/calibre.conf --print-all-matched
+fail2ban-regex /srv/calibre/calibre-web/config/calibre-web.log /etc/fail2ban/filter.d/calibre.conf --print-all-matched
 ```

 You can also check the status of the jail with: